styd/smart_kv/README.md

 KeyError: unrecognized key: :minute in ChangeOptions
 ```

-Well, this is better.
+That's better.
 But, how do you know all the right options?
 Type: `ChangeOptions.keys`